 In July 2014, the International Accounting Standards Board (IASB), issued the final version of IFRS 9, Financial Instruments, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
-The Fund will adopt IFRS 9 on January 1, 2018 using the modified retrospective method.
-IFRS 9 will require the Fund to record a provision for the expected credit losses on its amounts due from related parties which management has determined is not material to the consolidated financial statements.
+IFRS 9 requires the Fund to record a provision for the expected credit losses on its amounts due from related parties which management has determined is not material to the consolidated financial statements.

-Due to the ability of SIR to exchange the SIR Loan with its Class C GP Units of the Partnership, the SIR Loan will not meet the solely principal and interest requirement.
+Due to the ability of SIR to exchange the SIR Loan with its Class C GP Units of the Partnership, the SIR Loan does not meet the solely principal and interest requirement.
 Accordingly, under IFRS 9, the SIR Loan will be recognized at fair value with changes in fair value being recorded in the consolidated statement of earnings.
-As at January 1, 2018, the estimated fair value of the SIR Loan is \$42.5 million.
-The difference between the fair value and the carrying value of \$40.0 million will be recorded in the deficit.
+As at January 1, 2018, the estimated fair value of the SIR Loan was approximately \$42.5 million.